maria-parreira/lost-and-found/README.md

 - You can download it from the official MongoDB website: [MongoDB Download Center](https://www.mongodb.com/try/download/community)

 - If you installed MongoDB using Homebrew, run the following command:
-- is a straightforward way to start the MongoDB server and ensure it continues running in the background.
-- Without starting the MongoDB service, your application wouldn’t be able to connect to the database since MongoDB wouldn't be running.
 ```
 brew services start mongodb-community
 ```
+- is a straightforward way to start the MongoDB server and ensure it continues running in the background.
+- Without starting the MongoDB service, your application wouldn’t be able to connect to the database since MongoDB wouldn't be running.

 - Also you need to add this dependencies in [mongoose.js setup file](server/src/setup/mongoose.js):
-- Mongoose: Used for interacting with MongoDB, mongoose is an object data modeling (ODM) library that provides a straightforward schema-based solution to model your application data.
+- Mongoose: Used for interacting with MongoDB, it is an object data modeling (ODM) library that provides a straightforward schema-based solution to model your application data.
 It simplifies common tasks such as creating, reading, updating, and deleting documents in MongoDB.
 - Pino: A fast and low-overhead logging library for Node.js. pino is used for structured logging, helping to track and debug application behavior efficiently by generating logs in a JSON format.
 ```
 let mongoose = require('mongoose');
 const logger = require('pino')()
 ```

-- To install mongoose and pino run this commands:
+- To install mongoose and pino run these commands:
 ```
 npm install mongoose
 npm install pino
 ```

-## What is MongoDB?

-- MongoDB is a non-relational database, meaning it doesn't use the traditional table-based relational database structure.
-- Instead, it stores data in flexible, JSON-like documents, which allows for more dynamic and scalable data storage.
-- It’s particularly popular for handling large volumes of unstructured or semi-structured data.
-- It’s commonly used in web applications, mobile apps, content management systems, and real-time analytics.

-The command installs packages for password hashing, JWT management, and web server creation in a Node.js project:
+- For password hashing, JWT management, and web server creation in a Node.js project, run this command:
 ```bash
 npm install bcryptjs jsonwebtoken express
 ```

+- Set up an Express server to handle HTTP requests.
+This involves creating an instance of an Express app and defining routes.You can check it [here](server/src/setup/express.js).

+- Create endpoints for your API by defining routes.
+Routes correspond to specific URLs and HTTP methods (GET, POST, PUT, DELETE, etc.).You can check it [here](server/src/routes).

+## Tests

+- Use tools like Postman to test your API endpoints.
+- You can also write automated tests with frameworks like Jest.

-To set up your testing environment, install Jest and Supertest as development dependencies with the command:
+- To set up your testing environment, install Jest and Supertest as development dependencies with the command:
 ```bash
 npm install --save-dev jest supertest
 ```

-To configure Jest, add a test script to your package.json with the following entry:
+- To configure Jest, add a test script to your package.json with the following entry:
 ```bash
 "scripts":
 {
   "test": "jest"
 }
 ```

+## My results